 Toll Transponders.
 Do you have an automated toll transponder in your car ?(K-Tag, FastTrak, I-Pass etc.) You may be able to reload additional dollars to you toll account with your credit card.

 Cellphone/Cable/Internet.
 Simple.
 Pay all of these by credit card.

 Netflix/Hulu/Spotify.
-Pay for your Netflix, Hulu, Pandora/Spotify subscriptions using a credit card.
+Pay for your Netflix, Hulu, Pandora, Spotify subscriptions using a credit card.

-Pre-paid gas cards.
+Pre-paid Gas Cards.
 A great way to add some spending in the first 90 days and use them in the coming months.

 Business Travel.
 Why not rack up some extra miles without even spending your own money!
 If you travel on business and your employer is willing to reimburse your expenses from a personal credit card, then this is a great way to earn miles and meet the minimum spend.

 Car Repairs.
 Pay for all oil changes, services, and repairs on a card.
-Although it is a good idea to ask if your mechanic offers discounts to pay in cash, mine regularly gives a 5% discount to pay in cash to avoid the fees on his end of accepting payment by credit card.
+Although it is a good idea to ask if your mechanic offers discounts to pay in cash, mine regularly gives me a 5% discount to pay in cash to avoid the fees on his end for accepting payment by credit card.